-Cancer is the second leading cause of death in the U.S. It kills more than diabetes, stroke, influenza and chronic lower respiratory disease.
+Cancer is the second-leading cause of death in the United States.
+It kills more than diabetes, stroke, influenza and chronic lower respiratory disease.
 Cancer also disproportionately affects ethnic minorities, with some having a much higher risk than others.
 This disparity is largely due to genetic, cultural and economic factors, which experts call social determinants of health.
-Some of the most common cancers affecting minorities are:

 - Breast Cancer: African American women and white women are diagnosed with breast cancer at about the same rate, but related deaths among African American women are 40% higher.
 A contributing factor is that breast cancer is more likely to be found at an earlier stage in white women.
 Also, African American women are likely to have a more aggressive form of cancer that returns after treatment.

 - Cervical Cancer: Cervical cancer is highly preventable, yet Hispanic and American Indian/Alaska Native women still have higher diagnosis rates than other racial or ethnic groups.
 That’s due in part to low rates of preventive care, including pap smears and HPV vaccinations.
 Hispanic women are also at greater risk because they have a higher rate of obesity than non-Hispanic white women.

 - Prostate Cancer: African American men are 1.8 times more likely to be diagnosed with prostate cancer than white men.
 They’re also twice as likely to die from the disease.
 In African Americans, these are inherited genetic traits that are much more aggressive.
 There are also external factors, such as exposure to pollutants, stress level, diet and how quickly the cancer is diagnosed and treated.

 Impact of Social Determinants on Health